08/11/2024

 Deeper handling – flicking through – reveals the iconic virus structure, drifting discretely in print and cut-out on the pages.
 Appearing out of the spine to again disappear – as we hope it will.

 In early February 2020 I was invited to make a proposal for the themed AMBruno's 2020 project.
+In April of 2020 my proposal was accepted by AMBruno and project selector, Clive Phillpot.
 The theme was a photograph titled: One and many pages.

 An image of the fore-edge of an anonymous paperback slightly dog-eared, so probably read.
 Stood upright on a wooden table with a black background.
 A substantially thick book – no text or image to be seen – so the content could be anything.